 This thermal resource has remained largely untapped because ‘low grade’ heat has traditionally been difficult to harvest.
 New technologies have, however, resulted in some lower temperature heat now being viable and commercially attractive as they are easily transported and applied to remote area power plants.l Harnessing low grade heat also requires the use of specialist equipment which is specific to each situation.
 One of Enerji’s core capabilities is providing the right range of devices in neat, packaged solutions that meet our customers’ requirements.
 Its skid-mounted, containerised equipment modules may use:

-- a wet steam turbine for heat already carried by steam
+a. a wet steam turbine for heat already carried by steam

-- a backpressure turbine to extract energy from steam as its pressure is changed for reticulation around a site
+b. a backpressure turbine to extract energy from steam as its pressure is changed for reticulation around a site

-- an ORC unit for capturing heat from generator exhaust or 'spent' steam that may contain impurities which may be damaging to other equipment.
+c. an ORC unit for capturing heat from generator exhaust or ‘spent’ steam that may contain impurities which may be damaging to other equipment.